EnglundE/pasta-palace-ms2/README.md

 > 12. Checked that the book at table and contact form generates the intended email when filled out correctly.
 > 13. Checked that social media links in the bottom of the website works and takes you to a new tab in the browser and to correct website.

+> * No error in console at any stage of the testing.

 > * Note: All testing was performed throughout the project and multiple times in the end and last but not least after all development was finished.

 </details>